 S 401.
-Physical Geology.
-8:00 A Mr. Raver
+PHYSICAL GEOLOGY.
+8:00

 An introduction to the principles underlying the origin of various geological formations with particular reference to Maryland.
-The primary objective of the course is a cultural interpretation of existing geological phenomena.
+The primary objective of the course is a cultural interpretation of existing geo-

 S 402.
 HISTORICAL GEOLOGY.
 8:00 A Mr. RAVER